soxueren/atsd/api/meta/entity/delete.md

 ## Description

-Delete the specified entity and delete it from any Entity Groups that it belongs to.
+Delete the specified entity and delete it as member from any entity groups that it belongs to.

 Data collected by the entity will be removed asynchronously in the background.